Culture + Talent

 Connie Noonan Hadley: Thank you, thank you for having me.

 CC: Yeah.
-Well, yeah that is so hard to do to give feedback during those ah those times of uncertainty.
-And um my son was even asking for coaching because his leader had asked for really direct, honest feedback about what’s going on.
-And I said, um Go with caution.
-So maybe I’m Maybe I just negated everything that you were talking about, but I said, proceed with caution, like Be honest, but think about how the listener is going to receive your feedback.
-So I mean I don’t know if you have any advice for people about how they can do that or how leaders can make it feel safe.
+It is so hard to give feedback during those uncertain times.
+And my son was even asking for coaching because his leader had asked for straightforward, honest feedback about what was happening.
+And I said go with caution.
+So maybe I just negated everything you were talking about, but I said proceed cautiously.
+Be honest, but think about how the listener will receive your feedback.
+So I mean, I don’t know if you have any advice for people about how they can do that or how leaders can make it feel safe.

-CC: Yeah, no, that’s really great coaching.
-You’ve also in your work connected this notion of psychological safety to better overall well being and helping people cope with maybe feeling lonely or isolated at work.
+CC: Yeah, no, that’s excellent coaching.
+You’ve also connected this notion of psychological safety to better overall well-being and helping people cope with feeling lonely or isolated at work.
 Can you talk about what you found?

 CC: Yeah, what are they going to think?